wangzijoe/git_learn/README.md

-git is a version controller system git is free software
+git is a version controller system,right? git is free software